 Cash Flow Hedge-The hedge of a forecasted transaction or of the variability of cash flows to be received or paid related to a recognized asset or liability or anticipated transaction is designated as a cash flow hedge.
 The effective portion of the change in fair value of a cash flow hedge is recorded in accumulated other comprehensive income.
 When the hedged item impacts the income statement, the gain or loss included in other comprehensive income is reported on the same line of the Consolidated Statements of Operations as the hedged item to match the gain or loss on the derivative to the gain or loss on the hedged item.
-Any ineffective portion of the change is immediately reported in the Consolidated Statements of Operations on the same line as the hedged item.
+Any ineffective portion of the changes in the fair value of the cash flow hedge is immediately reported in the Consolidated Statements of Operations on the same line as the hedged item.
 Cash flow hedges are presented as operating cash flows when the contracts are settled.